 Northeast Coast

-Issued 03:00 AM NST 28 February 2021Moderate or severe freezing spray is occurring or expected to occur in this marine area.
+Issued 3:30 PM NST 16 November 2025'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
+Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

 Synopsis